There has never been a better time to buy a home weather station

 Not only do you have a choice of the best of traditional instruments, but the accuracy, ease of use and general flexibility of fully automatic, continuously monitoring, wireless weather stations has recently set new standards.

 Your first move should be to decide what you require from your home weather station.
 Do you just wish to know how cold it is outside, or are you looking for a full blown system which records temperature, humidity, air pressure, wind speed and direction, and rainfall?
-You may even like to see your home weather station linked by computer to your automatic lawn and garden sprinkler system - never again will your sprinklers be going while its raining.
+You may even like to see your home weather station linked by computer to your automatic lawn and garden sprinkler system - never again will your sprinklers be going while it's raining.

 Today's weather stations can do all this and more.
 By duplicating some of the sensors you can even check the microclimate in your garden.
 For example, you can find out where the cold air collects at night, or find the warmest position for spring bulbs.